Nem-Catacoa Festival

 The Nem-Catacoa Festival was a music festival held in 2010 in Cajicá, Colombia, a town just north of the capital Bogotá.
 It was named after the mythical Nencatacoa.
-Plans were made for a second edition of the festival in 2011, but this never materialised, and with the rise in popularity of the Estéreo Picnic Festival, which began in the same year and has a similar music policy, it seems unlikely that the Nem-Catacoa Festival will ever return.
+Plans were made for a second edition of the festival in 2011, but this never materialized, and with the rise in popularity of the Estéreo Picnic Festival, which began in the same year and has a similar music policy, it seems unlikely that the Nem-Catacoa Festival will ever return.

 History

 The festival was held on 9 and 10 October 2010 in the Polo Club, Cajicá.
 Green Day, Jamiroquai and Cobra Starship were the headliners.